cse264/final-project/README.md

 * Feel free to build off other projects and frameworks.
 For example [https://github.com/sahat/hackathon-starter] is a great starter project that you can build on top of.

 ### Instructions
-Build your team and write a document describing your application to me by Mon Oct 23, 2023.
-I will approve your web application idea.
+Build your team and write a document describing your application to me by Monday Oct 28, 2024.
+Email this document to me and the TA for this course (Xinhui Chen xic721@lehigh.edu)  I will approve your web application idea.
 In your paper, include:
 * the name of your application
 * Name and roles of all your team members
-* its functionality (how does it meet each of the requirements listed above)
+* its functionality (how does it meet each of the requirements listed above - list each requirement along with your will fulfill it)
 * user story/use case (what happens when a user visits your application, what can they do, etc)
 * technical design (what is your tech stack)